inbo/data-publication/occurrences/data-paper-template.md

 >The data are standardized to Darwin Core with a custom SQL view (figure 10) on the original VIS database.
 The Darwin Core terms (<http://rs.tdwg.org/dwc/terms/>) in the dataset at the time of publication are: `occurrenceID`, `type`, `language`, `rights`, `rightsholder`, `datasetID`, `institutionCode`, `collectionCode`, `datasetName`, `ownerInstitutionCode`, `basisOfRecord`, `informationWithheld`, `catalogNumber`, `recordedBy`, `individualCount`, `samplingProtocol`, `samplingEffort`, `eventDate`, `habitat`, `locationID`, `continent`, `waterBody`, `countryCode`, `verbatimLocality`, `verbatimLatitude`, `verbatimLongitude`, `verbatimCoordinateSystem`, `verbatimSRS`, `decimalLatitude`, `decimalLongitude`, `geodeticDatum`, `coordinateUncertaintyInMeters`, `identifiedBy`, `scientificName`, `kingdom`, `taxonRank`, `scientificNameAuthorship`, `vernacularName`, and `nomenclaturalCode`.

+>The data are dedicated to the public domain under a [Creative Commons Zero waiver](http://creativecommons.org/publicdomain/zero/1.0/).
+We would appreciate it if you follow our [norms for data use](https://github.com/LifeWatchINBO/norms-for-data-use) and notify the corresponding authors of the respective dataset if you use the data, especially for research purposes.

 * **Object name**: `title`
 * **Character encoding**: UTF-8